Health & Safety

 If I am moved to a quarantine or isolation room, what will the room have in it?

 All quarantine/isolation rooms will be single-occupancy and you will not need to share the space.
-For students in isolation, you will have your own bathroom as well.
-Students in quarantine may be sharing a bathroom with up to three other students.
+For students in isolation, spaces will include at a minimum:

 • Bed, mattress, dresser